Helix detail photography

 Tenderness, some swelling

 Normal and expected.
 Sleep on the opposite side.
-Saline rinses morning and evening.
+Rinse once a day under warm running water, then pat dry.
 Do not twist, turn, or touch the jewellery.

 Week 3–6Settling